 The rhythm section is just wonderful, supporting Smith with unrestrained fire throughout, and energy that sizzles across virtually every cut.

-Mr. Kenyatta; Watermelon Man; So Daneo Samba; Listen Here; Black Orpheus; Yardbird Suite; Manteca; Korg In; Peace; The Chicken; Come Candela; Mambo from the Dance at the Gym.
+Mr. Kenyatta; Watermelon Man; So Danco Samba; Listen Here; Black Orpheus; Yardbird Suite; Manteca; Korg In; Peace; The Chicken; Come Candela; Mambo From The Dance As The Gym.